 Insurance Companies Spend Millions of Dollars on Lobbying and Politicians

 Nobody likes getting sued – even your insurance company.
 That’s why insurance companies have spent millions of dollars on lobbyists and politicians.
 The goal is to limit the right of policyholders to sue insurance companies that act in bad faith.

 With that in mind, certain states have laws preventing policyholders from suing insurance companies.
 That means even if your insurance company acts in bad faith, you have limited recourse.
-Your insurance company knows this – and they’ll often take advantage of you.
+Insurance companies knows this – and they’ll often take advantage of it.